Buying property in Spain

-Idealista.com is the most common real estate website here in Spain.
+Idealista is the most common real estate website here in Spain.
 However, the market can be traditional and many of the best deals are only accessible through local estate agents (inmobiliarias).
 This has the added bonus of getting all the local expertise and having someone guide you through the whole process.
-Although they do typically take 5% commission on the sale price, it´s worth it to be guided by their experience.
+Although the seller usually pays 5% commission plus 21% IVA on the sale price, it allows you to get hours of specialised help at no expense to the buyer, so it´s worth it to be guided by their experience.

 Once you have an offer accepted on a property, a lawyer should perform due diligence and prepare a purchase contract.
 Contracts can be created in two languages, Spanish and the language of the leading lawyer´s client.
 As a guide, the exchange usually takes place in the notary office, about 2-3 months after agreeing on a sale price.
 Usually both clients and lawyers will be present, although power of attorney could be given to a lawyer if needed.
 If you get a local loan, you need about 30% of the purchase price upfront.
 This includes a deposit of around 20%, plus 5% agency fee and another 5% for taxes and lawyer fees.

 Although Andalusia has the highest population in Spain, it is also the largest state and with lots of untouched land.
 So, like in most of Spain, you can choose to build from scratch or refurbish an existing property.
 Although vacant blocks are usually further out from the beaches or town centres.